Scots can all win middle-distance medals - Wightman

 - Muir prioritising happiness in 'rollercoaster' year

-Wightman, who burst past Olympic champion Jakob Ingebrigtsen to clinch a surprise World gold in Eugene a year ago, believes the country should cherish the success of its middle-distance athletes.
+Wightman, who burst past Olympic champion Jakob Ingebrigtsen to clinch a surprise world title in Eugene a year ago, believes the country should cherish the success of its middle-distance athletes.

-Scotland certainly has remarkable strength in depth across the middle distances, with Muir amassing a sparkling collection of silverware at Olympic, World, European and Commonwealth Games level.
+Scotland certainly has remarkable strength in depth across the middle distances, with Muir amassing a sparkling collection of silverware at Olympic, world, European and Commonwealth Games level.

-Wightman, Kerr, Gourley and the now-retired Chris O'Hare have picked up 10 major middle distance medals between them while six of the last seven British men's 1500m champions have been Scottish.
+Wightman, Kerr, Gourley and the now-retired Chris O'Hare have picked up 10 major middle distance medals between them while six of the past seven British men's 1500m champions have been Scottish.

-"I hope Scotland realises at the moment middle distance running could almost be like a national sport," he added.
+"I hope Scotland realises at the moment middle-distance running could almost be like a national sport," Wightman added.

 "We have some of the best athletes in the world and if you look at what we had in the 1500m final in 2019 - three Scots in a world final, more than Kenya and any other nation - it is something I hope the country can be proud about.